dodeleye99/accelerated-cpp/6_Analysis/README.md

 * Using the find() function to search for the position of a specific value in a container
 * Using transform() function to apply a function to multiple values of a container, specifying where they should be written to.
 * Using the back_inserter() function to prepare an iterator poining to the end of a container in order to append new values to it.
-* Using remvoe_copy() to extract values of a container without modifying it, specifying specifying where they should be written to.
+* Using remove_copy() to disregard values that match particular value from a container without modifying it, specifying where the remainining values should be written to.
+    * Using remove_copy_if() to disregard values that pass a predicate.
+* Using accumulate() to sum over the values of a container, beginning with an initial value that may not necessarily be 0.